bcnmy/docs/docs/FAQ.md

 **Which ERC20 tokens are supported by the biconomy paymaster?
 How can I add support for a custom ERC20 token?**

-You can check out the list of supported networks under the [paymaster](/Paymaster/supportedNetworks) and [bundler](/Bundler/supportedNetworks) sections.
+You can check out the list of supported networks [here](/supportedNetworks).
 You can reach out to us here for custom token requirements.

 **Can I use other paymaster with Biconomy SDK?**